vitpoverenov/CV_Poverenov_Kyiv_Develop/README.md

 Hello to visitors !
 This is my resume>
-Contact to me >
  Thnks for attention.
-Using only HTML + CSS
+Using only HTML + CSS in RESUME.